githubtraining/training-manual/class-outlines/GitHub-for-Everyone.md

 - Cloning a Repository
   - Why we clone
   - **DEMO:** Clone the repository
-    - Create branch on GitHub before cloning
+    - Create branch on Desktop called githubteacher-desktop
   - **LAB:** Learner clones the repo and switches to their branch
 - Editing Local Files
   - **DEMO:** Make and commit changes on the branch